nico5997/Smester_project_HNN/README.md

 # Smester_project_HNN
 Semester project on the development and test of Hamiltonian Neural Networks.
-Sarts in February 17.
+Sarts only in February 17.